In addition to having a master's degree in sustainable development, Susette works in water conservation and sustainable

 - When I mow, should I mow low to stop crabgrass from seeding?
 No. Do the opposite.
 Let your lawn grow as high as possible to block the sun from reaching the lower-growing crabgrass.
 Then when the frosts come, mow low.
 Now you want the cold to freeze the soil, because that kills crabgrass.
 So keep the grass low when it's cold and let it grow high when the weather warms up.

 - Is it still ok to edge my lawn, if crabgrass is growing there?
 Crabgrass often starts around the edges of lawns, especially in hot-weather areas next to driveways or sidewalks.
 Don't edge every time you mow, but every second or third time instead, and be careful what you edge with.
 Edging with a weed-whip creates bare areas that gives crabgrass and other weeds a foothold.
 It's much better to use an edger with a vertical blade cutter.
 Most of them have round edges, but if you can get one with a serrated edge, you'll have an easier time cutting through turf and compacted soil.

 - How should I irrigate to support the grass, but not the crabgrass?
 Water about 40 minutes once per week, or however long will balance the amount of rain you get.
 Your grassroots will grow deep in search of water as the soil dries out, and crabgrass will not be able to compete, since those roots are shallower.

 Using a Crabgrass Preventer

-For those of us who don't want to spend time on our hands and knees pulling weeds, and don't mind working with chemicals, here are some tips for applying a preventer.
+For those who don't want to spend time on hands and knees pulling weeds, and who don't mind working with chemicals, here are some tips for applying a preventer.